cloudberrydb/gpbackup/plugins/README.md

 ## Verification using the gpbackup plugin API test bench

-We provide a test bench to ensure your plugin will work with gpbackup and gprestore.
-If the test bench succesfully runs your plugin, you can be confident that your plugin will work with the utilities.
-The test bench is located [here](https://github.com/greenplum-db/gpbackup/blob/master/plugins/plugin_test_bench.sh).
+We provide tests to ensure your plugin will work with gpbackup and gprestore.
+If the tests succesfully run your plugin, you can be confident that your plugin will work with the utilities.
+The tests are located [here](https://github.com/greenplum-db/gpbackup/blob/master/plugins/plugin_test.sh).

 Run the test bench script using:

 ```
-plugin_test_bench.sh [path_to_executable] [plugin_config] [optional_config_for_secondary_destination]
+plugin_test.sh [path_to_executable] [plugin_config] [optional_config_for_secondary_destination]
 ```

 This will individually test each command and run a backup and restore using your plugin.
 This suite will upload small amounts of data to your destination system (<1MB total)